nthTimeIsTheCharm/BOOKS-APP2/README.md

 - Track your progress as you're reading a book
 - Mark books as read

+## Scope limitations
+This project was focused on practicing React and SQL.
+As a result:
+- The app was built without a real backend, so login and multi-user functionality are not available.
+- Responsiveness was not a priority, so the app does not display well on mobile devices.

 ## Link to the deployed app
 [Bookify app](https://cheery-chimera-131b01.netlify.app/#/)